 JVC East, Southwest, Midwest, South, and International merge to become the Jesuit Volunteer Corps.
 (JVC), headquartered in Baltimore, MD.
 The Jesuit Volunteer Corps draws on decades of close relationships and institutional knowledge to become a global organization that effectively furthers its mission and values in communities across the world.

-Over 200 Jesuit Volunteers currently provide vital service within 37 communities across 5 countries.
+Over 100 Jesuit Volunteers currently provide vital service within 20 communities across the United States.
 With a mission of forming young people dedicated to a faith that promotes justice, JVC provides individuals with the opportunity to engage in service and solidarity with local communities, with the values of spirituality, simple living, community, and social justice.
 Our volunteers bring a dedication to the cause of justice and the courage to transform themselves and the communities they serve.
 We help them discover how to put this passion to work for life.

 Build a more just and hopeful world with the Jesuit Volunteer Corps.